Efficient Vehicles & Behavior

 Electric School Bus Goal

-Mesa does not have an electric school bus goal.
+Neither the City of Mesa nor the local school district have set an electric school bus goal.

 Vehicle Purchase Incentives